 10. Explore Europe on a budget.
 Getting to Europe is expensive; traveling through Europe doesn’t have to be.
 It’s never been easier to book deals online or to use the so-called sharing economy (couchsurfing, covoiturage, etc.) to save money.
 If you haven’t done so before, learn to rough it while traveling.
 Don’t compromise your safety, of course, but it can be a fun game to find ways of making the most expensive cities affordable or to find a cheap destination off the beaten path.

 11. Keep a journal.
 I know it sounds lame, but this doesn’t have to be a soul-searching, “Dear Diary”-type habit.
 At the very least, jot quick notes about where you went, what you saw, what words and customs you learned, and who you met.
-Someday your life in France and your other travels will start to blur together, and you might want a way to recover the details.
+Someday your life in France and your other travels will start to blur together (really, they will!), and you might want a way to recover the details.
 On a practical level, a friend could ask you for travel tips and it would be nice to have something to jog your memory.

 Embed.
 Go beyond tourism.
 You’re a transient local, and it may permanently change your travel outlook.